-It's no secret that, as more people have started to record at home, traditional recording studios have suffered, and the situation has hardly been helped by a global pandemic.
+RECORDING WEEK 2022: It's no secret that, as more people have started to record at home, traditional recording studios have suffered, and the situation was hardly helped by the pandemic.

 1. Be realistic